PackeTsar/freeztp/README.md

  - clear dhcpd <scope-name>                                    |  Delete a DHCP scope
  - clear log                                                   |  Delete the logging info from the logfile
  - clear downloads                                             |  Delete the list of TFTP downloads
+ - clear provisioning                                          |  Delete the list of provisioned devices
 ----------------------------------------------------------------------------------------------------------------------------------------------
  - request merge-test <id>                                     |  Perform a test jinja2 merge of the final template with a keystore ID
  - request initial-merge                                       |  See the result of an auto-merge of the initial-template